-So you've received a traffic ticket within the Oklahoma City limits.
-Ah, it's happened to just about all of us at one point or another.
-But what do you do now?
+If you've received a traffic ticket within the Oklahoma City limits, what do you do now?
 Here is a quick how-to with information on handling a traffic ticket in Oklahoma City, whether you've decided to pay it or fight it.

 Keep in mind that requirements differ for individual communities around and even within city.
 So for places such as The Village, Nichols Hills, Bethany or Warr Acres, contact those individual municipalities for instructions.

 What to Do With Your OKC Traffic Ticket

 - Clarify the Offense - This might sound like common sense, but it's not unheard of for someone to be a bit confused and flustered after being pulled over.
 Make sure you know exactly what you were ticketed for.
 The ticket itself will tell you, and you can look up your case on the Oklahoma City website.